Bishop Hendricken High School: Athletics

 Bishop Hendricken is a member of the Rhode Island Interscholastic League (RIIL).
 The school offers 15 sports in RIIL competition, including: Baseball, Basketball, Cross Country, Esports, Football, Golf, Hockey, Indoor Track & Field, Lacrosse, Outdoor Track & Field, Soccer, Swimming, Tennis, Volleyball, and Wrestling.
-To date, the school touts 230+ Rhode Island state championships.
+To date, the school touts 245+ Rhode Island state championships.
 Hendricken has a long-standing rivalry with fellow Catholic school, La Salle Academy.

-Hendricken's Football program has more Rhode Island Super Bowl appearances (23) than any other school in the state, and boasts 14 championships since 1968.
+Hendricken's Football program has more Rhode Island Super Bowl appearances than any other school in the state, and boasts 18 championships since 1968.
 The school was the first in Rhode Island history to win seven consecutive state titles from 2010 to 2016, during which the team accrued a 76–6 record.
 The team is coached by Keith Croft.

 The school also offers two club teams.
 Hendricken's Rugby team was the first offered by a high school in Rhode Island.
 In 2019, Pilgrim High School and La Salle Academy have also created teams and formed the Rhode Island Rugby League (RIRL) and hope to expand as a league.
-The team travels to tournaments around New England for competition, and plays a full Spring season against schools from Massachusetts.
+The team travels to tournaments around New England for competition, and plays a full Spring season against schools from Massachusetts and Connecticut.
 In 2010, Hendricken won the New England Rugby Championship, and has earned 3 Massachusetts Youth Rugby Organization Championships.
 In addition, the school also offers a Sailing team that competes out of the East Greenwich Yacht Club.

 Hendricken also offers 2 Unified Sports, Volleyball and Basketball, through the RIIL and Special Olympics of Rhode Island.
 The programs are intended for members of the school's Options Program to compete alongside partner athletes from the general school community against other Rhode Island Unified Sports teams.
 In 2018, Bishop Hendricken was recognized as a National Banner Unified Champion School by Special Olympics.